 We're making improvements to better serve your communities

 We know you count on us to provide you with the power you need, when you need it, and we take that responsibility seriously.
-This year, we're investing $276 million (projected) in our electricity delivery system.
+We invest in our electricity delivery system every year to keep it in top working order for homes and businesses across our service area.

 All these upgrades mean one thing for you − that you'll have reliable, high-quality power when you need it.